joon715/toy-shell/README.md

 4. I upgrade the terminal to use simple command without command directory -> Upgrade the simple commands : "ls", "pwd"

+5. I upgrade the terminal can recognize multi arguments command (ls -l) -> Using 2-dimenssion array to contain the arguments -> Because of internal problem it only works properly once.